For individuals, small groups, and corporations alike, commercial real estate data informs better decision-making.

 Make sure the database you choose is one that you can integrate seamlessly, while also adding depth and breadth to your internal database.

 The ability to export is a large part of the integration, but is not the only factor influencing the matter.

 The ability to automate data pulls and run data reports also allows for seamless customizability and integration.

 Reonomy property owner data can be exported (as mentioned above) as a CSV, therefore having the ability to be worked in or uploaded to your existing systems.

 Asking yourself these questions will, at the very least, better inform you as to what commercial property owner data sources are available.

-And while a mix of sources may still be your best option at times, Reonomy’s database of property owners is more up-to-date, in-depth, and wide-spanning than any other on the market, and, is put together using most of the other best options.
+And while a mix of sources may still be your best option, Reonomy’s database of commercial property owners is more wide-spanning, in-depth, and up-to-date than the other options, as it only builds upon public records.